konsymeonidou/articles-db/articlesdb/README.md

 **Importart**: the fixtures must be inserted in order

-### Prerequisite:
+### Prerequisites:
-In order for the fixtures (which are static data) to work correctly, you must have 3 users already created and given the superuser and staff status.
+In order for the fixtures (which are static data) to work correctly, you must have users already created and given the superuser and staff status.
 The first user is created through the ```python manage.py createsuperuser``` command.
 The others can be created in the admin panel.